Introduction to Childhood Apraxia of Speech (CAS)

 How to Complete the Course

-6. Complete the Participant Form and Program Evaluation form (Google forms), regardless of whether you want your results to be reported to ASHA.
+- Complete the Course Evaluation Form (provided at the end of the course), regardless of whether you want your results to be reported to ASHA.
 There is an option to select “not a member of the ASHA registry” if you do not want your results reported.
 Be sure to complete the information accurately, as this will be sent to ASHA if you are a member of the ASHA registry.
 Please use the same email address that you used to register for the course because that is how your course completion is verified.
 Using a different email address may result in you not getting credit.
 If you do not complete these forms, your information will not be reported to ASHA.
 You can only receive ASHA credit for the course one time; duplicate form entries will be deleted.

 Completion Requirements: